-If you’re setting up an online business, you need to understand how to grow a successful business taking account of the law, and learn how to use digital content so you don’t infringe on the rights of others.
-This positions you to develop a strategy to protect your business while keeping your initial outlay to a minimum.
+If you’re setting up an online business, you will need legal and business support, such as to understand use of digital content so you don’t infringe on the rights of others.
+You will need a strategy to protect your business while keeping your initial outlay to a minimum.

-Knowing the ramifications down the line helps you take early account of key business and IP issues so you can manage the risks within your budget.
-For example, if you are commissioning a complex website, it is important to put in place a good contract if you are to achieve an effective outcome.
+Knowing the ramifications down the line helps in taking account of key business and IP issues so you can manage the risks within your budget.
+For example, if you are commissioning a complex website, it is important to put in place a good contract to ensure you achieve an effective outcome.
 Visit our webpage on Business Contracts to find out more.

 Law For Entrepreneurs

 You may have an idea for a new concept or innovation.
 Find out about the intellectual property (IP) and business implications before you implement your plans.
 Positioning your idea correctly and taking timely steps helps you to build on a solid foundation, creating assets that grow in value as your concept succeeds.
 It reduces the possibility of a claim against you for infringing on the rights of others, although if you do experience contentious issues our dispute resolution service is available.

 As business lawyers with expertise in IP law we are well placed to help you to understand and manage your legal risks.
 Intellectual property is a property asset, equivalent to land, and so calls for early action, such as using the right legal agreements and knowing what information to keep secret.
 It need not be expensive.
 For more information, take a look at the range of legal services we offer.